pingidentity-developers-experience/ping-oidc-client-sdk/README.md

 const userInfo = await oidcClient.fetchUserInfo();

 // Get the token from storage
+if (await oidcClient.hasToken()) {
   const token = await oidcClient.getToken();

   // If you need the state that was passed to the server, you can get it from the TokenResponse managed by the library const state = token.state;

   // Revoke the token on the server and remove it from storage await oidcClient.revokeToken();

   // Refresh the access token and store the new token in storage await oidcClient.refreshToken();

   // End the user's session using the end_session_endpoint on the auth server await oidcClient.endSession(/* optional post logout redirect uri */);
+}
 ```

 We recommend you initialize the library using the static initializeFromOpenIdConfig method shown above, as this will hit the authorization server's well-known endpoint and use the endpoints defined in the response.
 Alternatively you can initialize an OidcClient manually.